-In-Zone Privilege Transport - Guaranteed
+In-Zone Privilege Transport - Safety

-Pupils who attend their zoned school but do not qualify for free school transport due to their residence being under the qualifying mileage can apply for In-zone privilege transport.
-If there is no safe walking route available to the pupil, they are guaranteed a seat on transport by applying for an In-zone Privilege pass and paying the applicable annual charge.
-A pupil who is guaranteed in-zone privilege transport would not be removed to make room for a pupil who is entitled to free school transport.
+Pupils who attend their zoned school but do not qualify due to their residence being under the qualifying mileage can apply for In-zone privilege transport.
+If there is no safe walking route available to the pupil, they are guaranteed a seat on transport by applying for an In-zone Privilege pass.
+A pupil who is guaranteed in-zone privilege transport would not be removed to make room for a pupil who is entitled to school transport.